leomoon-studios/leomoon-lightstudio/README.md

 If you think this plugin speeds up your workflow, consider funding the development of it by purchasing this plugin.

 Thank you.

-## Known Bugs and Upcoming Changes
-* There's an error when Blender 2.8x opens but the plugin is still functional
-* When deleting Light STudio, it will show an error
-* Animating lights will be added soon
-* LightStudio menu is not ordered correctly in 2.8x